adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 # Purpose and components
 The purpose of the project is to create a smart unified heating system which includes both radiators and underfloor heating, and which can work with the (my) current underfloor heating manifold.

-> My outset for this project is my two-storey house which has radiators on the first floor, and water-based underfloor heating on the ground floor (and in the first floor bathroom) - totalling underfloor heating 5 zones (water circuts) in all:
+> My outset for this project is my two-storey house which has radiators on the first floor, and water-based underfloor heating on the ground floor (and in the first floor bathroom) - totalling 5 underfloor heating zones (water circuts) in all:
   >
-  >  - Initially the radiator thermostats were "dumb" Danfoss thermostats, where were quickly replaced with [Tado Smart Radiator Thermostats](https://www.tado.com/dk-en/smart-radiator-thermostat-add-on).
+  >  - Initially the radiator thermostats were "dumb" Danfoss thermostats, which I quickly replaced with [Tado Smart Radiator Thermostats](https://www.tado.com/dk-en/smart-radiator-thermostat-add-on).
   >  - The underfloor heating manifold and actuators are from Pettinaroli, the controller for the actuators and circulation pump is a no-name 868 MHz thingy, "Funk B 2070-2" (which appears to be used by Altech, Pettinaroli and others), with "dumb" [Altech](https://www.altechcorp.com) wireless thermostats.

 In the case of this particular project, the components are: